holli-holzer/perl6-Units/README.md

 ========

     use Units <m>;
-    say 8A * 2Ω;
+    say 8A * 2Ω;          # Output: 8V
+    say 0K.celsius.value; # Output: -273.15

-    # Output: 8V
+    say 1ft > 1in;        # Output: True

 DESCRIPTION
 ===========

-Implements all SI and a couple of derived Units as Operators.
-Units can be converted and calulated with.
+Implements all SI and a couple of derived and imperial Units as Operators. `Units` instances can be converted, compared and calculated with.

 Please see the tests.

 AUTHOR